1. Intro

 $ menv morloc install types # install a morloc module

-$ menv morloc make foo.loc # compile a local morloc module
+$ menv morloc make -o foo foo.loc # compile a local morloc module

-The generated executables may not work on your system since they were compiled inside the container, but you can run them in the container environemtn as well:
+The last command builds a Morloc program with the executable "foo" from the Morloc script file "foo.loc".
+The generated executable may not work on your system since it was compiled within the container environment, so you should run it in the container environment as well:

 More advanced solutions with richer dependency handling will be introduced in the future, but for now this allows easy experimentation with the language in a safe(ish) sandbox.